4th Saturday at 3:00 PM

 The Name

-“Makawiwili” is the name of a mountain in Capiz Province where the Filipino patriots found refuge during the insurrection against Spain.
-It was also the Masonic name of Senator Jose Altavas, the first Master of the lodge.
-To retain these memories and at the same time make the name of the Lodge expressive of peace it was called “makawiwili” a Visayan word denoting a peaceful and attractive place.
+The name "Makawiwili" evokes the history of a mountain in Capiz Province that served as a refuge for Filipino patriots during the insurrection against Spain.
+It also carries the Masonic legacy of Senator Jose Altavas, the first Master of the lodge, who used "Makawiwili" as his Masonic name.
+The name signifies not only historical significance but also tranquility and allure in its Visayan roots, reflecting a peaceful and attractive place.